Text/HTML

 • Taking long breaks or lunches

-• Exhibiting changes in
+• Exhibit changes in the following areas:

 • Mood (increased irritability, agitation, depression)